-APSCU supports its colleagues in the states in advancing the public policy interests of private sector colleges and universities and the students we serve.
-APSCU tracks and monitors state legislative and regulatory matters important to its members and assists in identifying and responding to emerging public policy trends at the state level.
+In state capitals nationwide, APSCU supports the public policy interests of private sector colleges and universities and the students they serve.
+APSCU tracks and monitors state legislative and regulatory matters important to members and helps identify and respond to emerging public policy trends at the state level.

-PSCUs open doors to many of the 13 million unemployed and 90 million underemployed Americans by providing a skills-based education.
+PSCUs open doors to many of the 13 million unemployed and 90 million undereducated Americans by providing a skills-based education.
 To remain competitive over the next decade, we must identify between 8 and 23 million new workers with postsecondary skills.
 PSCUs are a necessary part of that solution, having produced over 800,000 degrees last year alone.